namin1993/Capstone_Project/readme_outline.md

 ## Segment 1:

 * Selected 2 datasets on Kaggle that focus on terrorism.
-The goal of this project is to determine the correalation between country demographics and terroristic activity.

 * Machine Learning:
 * Database Managment: